onefoursix/hdfs-inotify-example/README.md

     Usage: $ java -jar hdfs-inotify-example-uber.jar <HDFS URI>  [<TxId>]

 This is a quick and dirty example.
-If you omit the TxId arg you will get a list of all tx's, like this:
+If you omit the TxId arg,like this:

     $ sudo -u hdfs java -jar hdfs-inotify-example-uber.jar hdfs://brooklyn.onefoursix.com:8020

-The output might be quite verbose, as you will get all tx's
+... the output might be quite verbose, as you will get all tx's

 So you might want to start with a large TxId and then work backwards if you don't get any events.

-If the TxId is larger than the number of tx's then you will simply get no data back
+(If the TxId is larger than the number of tx's then you will simply get no data back)

 For my test on a new HDFS I will start will a TxId of 0:

+    $ sudo -u hdfs java -jar hdfs-inotify-example-uber.jar hdfs://brooklyn.onefoursix.com:8020 0

 I see output that ends like this: